Army of the Mughal Empire: Naval forces

-The Mughal also maintained considerable naval forces, the Amla-e-Nawara.
-It is recorded that In Dhaka alone, the Amla-e-Nawara fleet contained 768 ships; among its ranks were 933 sailors of Portuguese origin and 8,112 artillery personnel in the east.
+The Mughals also maintained a considerable navy, known as the Amla-e-Nawara.
+In Dhaka alone, the fleet numbered 768 ships, including 933 sailors of Portuguese origin and 8,112 artillery personnel in the east.
 To support the maritime operations, Mughal grand vizier Mir Jumla repaired and fortified three river forts: Hajiganj Fort, Sonakanda Fort, and Idrakpur Fort between 1660 and 1663.
-The Navy's main duty was controlling piracy, but was sometimes used in war.
-It is known from the standard survey of maritime technology in 1958, that Bengali expertise on shipbuilding was duplicated by The British East India Company in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.
+The Navy's main duty was controlling piracy, but it was sometimes used in war.
+It is known from the standard survey of maritime technology in 1958, that Bengali expertise on shipbuilding was duplicated by the British East India Company in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.
 Among them, there are 923 Portuguese sailors in service of Akbar.

 Ships

-According to records in the Mughal invasion on kingdom of Ahom, the characteristic of Ghurab warships of Mughals in Bengal regions were Ghurab warships which were outfitted with 14 guns. the personnels were numbered around 50 to 60 crews.
-The officers of those ships were conscripted from Dutch, Portuguese, British, and Russian naval officers.
+According to records on the Mughal invasion of the kingdom of Ahom, the characteristic warships of Mughals in the Bengal regions were Ghurab warships which were outfitted with 14 guns.
+Their personnels numbered 50 to 60 crew members.
+The officers of these ships were conscripted from Dutch, Portuguese, British, and Russian naval officers.

-Another Mughal warships characteristics were their strength and their size, due to the shipbuilding skills of their Bengalis shipbuilder.
-Contrary to the naval forces in Bengal which relied mostly on riverine fitted Gharb warships, the naval forces of Janjira state which given subsidy and sponsored by Aurangzeb with the access of Surat port could construct more bigger ships like frigates and Man-of-war The Man-of-war ships of Mughals were as big as English Third-rate. while the frigates used prow instead of Beakhead. some of these ships carried thirty to forty pieces of cannons.
-This Siddi navy has armed with rare huge vessels of certain craft which weighted between 300 and 400 tonnage with heavy ordnance on row boats, where few matchlock gunner and spear men cramped.
-The use of hand-driven pumps to dispose excessive water from boats was already used by Indian shipmasters in the seventeenth century.
-However, larger imperial ships also operated by Mughal such Rahīmī, which reached 1500 tonnage.
-Dilip Kumar Chakrabarti also noted the existences of ships belonging to the emperor that possess 1000 tonnes in weight disposal.
-Another notable huge ship owned by Mughal were the Ganj-i-Sawai, which mounted 800 onboard guns at its disposal.
+Another characteristic of Mughal warships were their strength and their size, due to the shipbuilding skills of their Bengali shipbuilders.
+Contrary to the naval forces in Bengal which relied mostly on riverine fitted Gharb warships, the naval forces of Janjira state which were subsidised by Aurangzeb and access to the port of Surat could construct more large ships like frigates and men-of-war.
+The man-of-war ships of the Mughals were as large as English third-rate ships, while the frigates used prows instead of beakheads.
+Some of these ships carried thirty to forty pieces of cannons.
+This navy included rare huge vessels with certain craft weighing between 300 and 400 tons and equipped with heavy ordnance on row boats, where a few matchlock gunners and spearmen were cramped.
+The use of hand-driven pumps to remove excessive water from boats was already used by Indian shipmasters in the seventeenth century.
+However, larger imperial ships were also operated by Mughals such as the Rahīmī, which reached 1500 tons.
+Dilip Kumar Chakrabarti also noted the existence of ships belonging to the emperor weighing 1000 tons.
+Another notable huge ship owned by the Mughals was the Ganj-i-Sawai, which had 800 onboard guns at its disposal.
 Ganj-i-Sawai was reported as the largest ship in Surat at that time, with its 1600 tonnes in weight.